billp/TermiNetwork/README.md

 TermiNetwork is a networking library written in Swift 4.0 that supports multi-environment configuration, routing and automatic deserialization.

 # Features
-- [x] Specify the return type between JSON (SwiftyJSON), Codable, Data, String
+- [x] Receive responses with the wanted data type (supported: Codable, JSON, UIImage, Data, String)
+- [x] Automatic deserialization with Codable
+- [x] SwiftyJSON support
 - [x] Multi-environment configuration
 - [x] Routing
 - [x] Error handling
-- [x] Automatic deserialization

 ## Installation

-TermiNetwork is available through [CocoaPods](http://cocoapods.org).
-To install it simply add the following lines to your Podfile and run **pod install** in your terminal:
+TermiNetwork is available via [CocoaPods](http://cocoapods.org).
+Simply add the following lines to your Podfile and run **pod install** from your terminal:

 ```ruby
 platform :ios, '9.0'